Notes on the Geography of Israel: Israel and the West Bank, 2019

 The center of Artas is its mosque, and the mosque is located close to the town's germinal spring, now sadly barred.

 We're heading three miles to the northwest and to Battir, a village just above the old railroad line to Jerusalem.
 Getting there from Solomon's Pools is a circuitous business, and you have to ignore signs like this, which dot the West Bank top to bottom.

 Doesn't seem to say anything about foreigners.

-Life here isn't a bowl of cherries, but people do use the trash bin.
-That's actually a good sign of morale.
+Life here isn't a bowl of cherries, but people do use trash bins.
+That's a good sign.

 The town is built around a narrow valley terraced in Roman times and irrigated by a spring that flows even now, though almost nobody cultivates the terraces.
 People need money, and there isn't much in cucumbers and tomatoes.

-Some cabbages, a few orange trees.
-Mint used to be popular, grown for sale in Jerusalem back in the days before 1948, when villagers could take it there by train.
+Mint used to be grown for sale in Jerusalem back in the days before 1948, when villagers could take it there by train.

 Here's the spring, pouring into what is described as a Roman bath.
 Was it in fact?
 Hmmm.

 The water then runs into a pool, where it is held overnight for use the following day.